quipp/visual-studio-build-config-swap/README.md

+#  This project is no longer useful - better solution desecribed below :boom:

+Visual Studio 2013 added support for unlimited Publish Profiles for Web Sites with Web.config tranforms for each publish profile.
+Just create a publish profile for each tranform file, then right-click on the *.pubxml file and select the menu item to Add Config Transform.

+# Text below is obsolete! :poop:

 # aspnet-website-webconfig-swap
 Trick for getting Visual Studio Web Sites to have unlimited web.config alternatives (pseudo transformations).
 By default Web Sites only support one transform file (web.debug.config).
 This gets around that.